Romeo-CEO/intellifin-loan-management-system/docs/domains/identity-access-management/iam-enhancement-prd.md

 ## Stories

+**Note:** Stories are organized across multiple epics for implementation.
+The original single-epic structure has been refactored into 6 epics for better development coordination and reduced integration complexity.

+### Epic 1: Foundation Setup

-### Story 1.1: Database Schema Extensions for IAM Enhancement
+#### Story 1.1: Database Schema Extensions for IAM Enhancement

 **As a** System Architect,
 **I want** to extend the Identity database with new tables for tenancy, service accounts, SoD rules, and audit persistence,